 Our attendees include 400+ professionals across the Bay Area nonprofit sector, with roles spanning program and outreach, fundraising, marketing, advocacy, operations, and leadership.
-Speaking proposals should clearly indicate the intended audience (by career level, role, function, or issue area) and any prerequisites.
+Session proposals should clearly indicate the intended audience (by career level, role, function, or issue area) and any prerequisites.

 We welcome proposals that reflect diverse perspectives and practices.
 Please note any accessibility considerations, language needs, or community-centered approaches in your design.
 Specifically we are looking for proposals that: